Azure/azure-monitor-baseline-alerts/docs/content/patterns/alz/Getting-started/Monitoring-and-Alerting.md

 ## AMBA-ALZ Monitor Alert Approach

-The overall strategy for enabling alerts in AMBA-ALZ pattern involves using Azure Policy to deploy relevant alerts as resources are created, configuring action groups, and then using Alert Processing Rules to activate alerts and link them to the action group.
+The strategy for enabling alerts in the AMBA-ALZ pattern involves using Azure Policy to deploy alerts as resources are created, configuring action groups, and using Alert Processing Rules to activate alerts and link them to the action group.

-There are two main principles/approaches to enabling alerting in AMBA-ALZ pattern :
+There are two main approaches to enabling alerting in the AMBA-ALZ pattern:

 ### Centralized

-In a **centralized** alerting approach, a single Action Group is used for all alerts, which means a unified alerting email (distribution group) address or other configured actions.
+In a **centralized** alerting approach, a single Action Group is used for all alerts, resulting in a unified alerting email (distribution group) address or other configured actions.

-Metric alerts are deployed with resources in the same resource group, while platform alerts like Service Health and Activity are created in a dedicated resource group within a subscription typically located in the Management platform management group.
-A single Alert Action Group in this subscription is configured with a central alerting email address and Alert Processing Rules in order to enable filters and connect alerts to the Alert Action Group.
+Metric alerts are deployed with resources in the same resource group, while platform alerts like Service Health and Activity are created in a dedicated resource group within a subscription, typically located in the Management platform management group.
+A single Alert Action Group in this subscription is configured with a central alerting email address and Alert Processing Rules to enable filters and connect alerts to the Alert Action Group.

-For example, in the context of AMBA-ALZ pattern, a single centralised action group is deployed in the "rg-amba-monitoring-001" resource group within a subscription in the Management platform management group.
+For example, in the AMBA-ALZ pattern, a single centralized action group is deployed in the "rg-amba-monitoring-001" resource group within a subscription in the Management platform management group.

 ### Decentralized